Philatelic Journals and Stamp Magazines have always been important for those interested in stamps.

 Included as part of the annual subscription for Members of the NPS.
 A reduced subscription is available for those opting to receive the journal electronically.

-The journal is published monthly and includes items about both the society and its meetings, and on specific topics such as (in the August edition) Tennyson, Civil Censorship in South Africa in WW2, and Roman Britain in stamps and coins.
+The journal is published monthly and includes items about both the society and its meetings, and on specific topics such as in the October 2022 edition tributes to Her Majesty Queen Elizabeth II, and articles on Lithuanian, Tramway parcel, and Chilean stamps.

 The journal is prized for its blend of serious philately with an informal approach to the hobby, and for the wide range of input from society members across the whole range of philately and stamp collecting.